lyonscode/lyonscode.github.io/_posts/2025-05-20-https-tryhackme-com-room-eviction.md

 ![](/assets/img/uploads/tcpdump-duckduckgo-search.png "DuckDuckHo search for tcpdump")

 Ah, yes!
 It's a command line packet analyzer.
-Packet analyzers might also be referred to ask "network sniffers".
+Packet analyzers might also be referred to as "network sniffers".
 And would you look at what we have as a technique under the Discovery column:

 ![](/assets/img/uploads/discovery-network-sniffing.png)